radiantlogic-devops/helm-charts/charts/sdc-client/README.md

 3. The overall architecture enables:
    - Multiple tunnels from a single Kubernetes cluster
    - Independent configuration for each tunnel
-   - Isolated failure domains (if one tunnel fails, others continue to operate)

 ## Minimal values.yaml file